gamewiz10/PunchPowerCalculator/README.md

 Fork the repository.
 Create a new branch for your feature or bug fix.
 Submit a pull request for review.
-License
-This project is licensed under the MIT License.
-See LICENSE for details.

 Contact
 For questions or feedback, reach out at joseph.bell.20@cnu.edu.